Rush University: College of Health Sciences

 The College of Health Sciences at Rush University traces its origins to the School of Medical Technology sponsored by Presbyterian-St. Luke's Hospital from 1959 to 1972.
 The second largest school of its kind in Chicago, it provided a one-year professional internship program to more than 200 baccalaureate students in medical technology during its operation.
 In 1973, the School of Medical Technology was one of the first internship programs in the country to convert to a two-year baccalaureate degree program.
 The program is built around a core of basic and advanced theoretical knowledge and clinical practice.
 The School became part of Rush's College of Nursing and Allied Health Sciences in 1973.
 In 1975, the College of Health Sciences separated from the College of Nursing and, along with what was then the Graduate School, became an independent college.

 In 1978, in response to a growing need for occupational therapy professionals, the university developed an occupational therapy program, beginning with a post-professional graduate program in occupational therapy in 1980, which was reconfigured in 1986 to an entry-level professional program that matriculated 11 full-time and two part-time students.
 The Health Systems Management Program was launched in 1979, to complement the clinical curricula with a program to educate health care administrators.

 The Department of Communication Disorders and Sciences was established in 1980.
-Since that time, the college has added the departments Clinical Nutrition; Medical Physics; Physician Assistant; Perfusion Technology; Vascular Ultrasound; and Religion, Health and Human Values to form the current College of Health Sciences.
+Since that time, the college has added the departments Respiratory Therapy; Clinical Nutrition; Medical Physics; Physician Assistant; Perfusion Technology; Vascular Ultrasound; and Religion, Health and Human Values to form the current College of Health Sciences.
 The college currently offers two doctoral programs, nine programs at the master's level, and bachelor's programs in clinical laboratory sciences, perfusion technology and vascular ultrasound.

 The Graduate College

 The Graduate College at Rush University was established as a separate academic unit in January 1981, having previously been organized as the Graduate School within the College of Health Sciences.
 The Graduate College is responsible for educational programs in basic sciences and offers master's and doctoral degrees in ten disciplines.
 In addition to doctoral programs in basic sciences and in nursing since 2007, the graduate college offers a Master of Science in Clinical Research and in Biotechnology.

-The Graduate College is organized into divisions; each division represents a separate discipline and each is related to its parent academic department.
-Currently, the college has the following divisions: